 Any questions you may have about decisions for all Day School Scholarships should be directed to the tuition office at your school of choice.
 You can find a full list of tuition and admissions contacts at each school here.

 UJA is committed to protecting your privacy.
-All entries into the online Scholarships calculator are completely anonymous and are not recorded anywhere.
+All entries into the online scholarship calculator are completely anonymous and are not recorded anywhere.
 Each Day School Scholarship application is only viewed by the scholarship committee of the organization you applied to and by the system administrators.
 The information is never shared with anyone outside this group.
-To learn more, you can view the Privacy Policy for the UJA Community Scholarships portal here.
+To learn more, you can view the Privacy Policy for the UJA Community Scholarships Portal here.

-Parents should use their 2022 tax information when applying for a Scholarship for the 2024/25 school year.
+Parents should use their 2024 tax information when applying for a Scholarship for the 2026/27 school year.

 Each school has its own application timeline and deadline.
 Please contact your school of choice to learn when applications are due there.
 You can find a full list of tuition and admissions contacts at each school here.